 Pad Thai with Zesty Tom Yum Flavour

-As you would have guessed from its name, the Tom Yum Lobster Pad Thai is infused with the zesty sour and tangy flavors of Thailand’s signature Tom Yum soup.
+As you would have guessed from its name, the Tom Yum Lobster Pad Thai is infused with the zesty sour and tangy flavours of Thailand’s signature Tom Yum soup.

-If you didn’t know, Tom Yum soup is another one of Thailand’s signature dishes, known for its delicious hot and sour flavors.
-It’s brimming with fragrant ingredients like lemongrass, galangal, lime juice, kaffir lime leaves, fish sauce, and crushed red chili peppers.
+If you didn’t know, Tom Yum soup is another one of Thailand’s signature dishes, known for its delicious hot and sour flavours.
+It’s brimming with fragrant ingredients like lemongrass, galangal, lime juice, kaffir lime leaves, fish sauce, and crushed red chilli peppers.

 The genius part?
-The chefs at IMM Thai Kitchen found a way to blend these beautiful flavors into their Pad Thai.
-And the results are a Pad Thai with a flavorsome sour taste that makes you excited for each next bite.
+The chefs at IMM Thai Kitchen found a way to blend these exquisite flavours into their Pad Thai.
+And the results are a Pad Thai with a flavoursome sour taste that makes you excited for each next bite.

-The delicious tart flavors of this fully realized hybrid Pad Thai pair perfectly with the generous lobster tail marinated with Tom Yum sauce.
+The delicious tart flavours of this fully realized hybrid Pad Thai pair perfectly with the generous lobster tail marinated with Tom Yum sauce.
 My teeth sink in, and the lobster tail lights up my tongue’s taste buds like a Christmas tree.
-The meat rolls around my mouth with the soft texture of butter with a yummy acidity and savory aftertaste.
+The meat rolls around my mouth with the soft texture of butter with a yummy acidity and savoury aftertaste.

 My girlfriend and I looked at each other at the same time.
 We both knew there would be no leftovers to take home.

 Is this the Best Pad Thai in Toronto?